 - What did this situation remind me of?

-Once you’ve identified the stumbling blocks for you, you can work on desensitizing yourself and eventually those words or terms or tones lose their power to distract you from receiving feedback.
+Once you have identified your stumbling blocks, you can work on desensitizing yourself and eventually those words or terms or tones lose their power to distract you from receiving feedback.
 If you would like assistance in exploring how to move past some of the stumbling blocks, you might consider enlisting the free, confidential services of the counselors at the university’s Employee Assistance Program.

 Most mentors feel their time mentoring is well spent when they see they are helping a mentee achieve their goals and that they are making a difference in an aspect of someone’s life.
 Given this, mentees will want to express genuine thanks to their mentors along with specific examples of what the mentor did that was helpful.